Lall-091/sql-docs/docs/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups.md

 ###  <a name="DisruptSync"></a> Factors That Disrupt Data Synchronization
  Once all of its databases are synchronized, a secondary replica enters the HEALTHY state.
 The synchronized secondary replica will remain healthy unless one of the following occurs:

--   A network or computer delay or glitch causes the session between the secondary replica and primary replica to time out.
+-   A network or computer delay or glitch causes the session between the secondary replica and primary replica to timeout.

     > [!NOTE]